 Nova SBE is one of 59 Triple Crown business schools worldwide with accreditation by EQUIS, AMBA and AACSB.
 It has been the first Portuguese business school to acquire international accreditations.

-Nova's campus occupies a vast area in downtown Lisbon.
-It is a decentralized campus with buildings in different areas.
+Nova's campus occupies a vast area in Lisbon.
+It is a decentralized campus with buildings in different parts of the city.
 Typical of European universities, the business school holds classes in one main building, which is located in the neighborhood of Carcavelos.

 Studying at Nova SBE is an enriching experience that goes far beyond the classroom.
 Throughout your semester you'll be able to participate in various student groups and initiatives that will contribute to your education and development as a student and also as a person and citizen of a globalized world.
 For more information about student organizations and campus life, visit http://www.novasbe.unl.pt/en/programs/bachelor-degreee/student-life.

 The Fall semester runs September - mid-January with optional resit exams taking place late January to early February.
 Final exam dates cannot be changed.
 Fall students receive the exam schedule the June before the semester begins at Nova.
 For a sample exam schedule, see Nova Exam calendar - AY 17-18_June 29.pdf.

 The Spring semester at Nova SBE runs February - mid-June with optional resit exams taking place in mid- to late June.
 Final exam dates cannot be changed.
 Spring students receive the exam schedule the December before the semester begins at Nova.
 For a sample exam schedule, see Nova Exam calendar - SP18.pdf.